neseleznev/ulg-mscn/README.md

 Code obtained after Openflow tutorial (completed by ourselves as well) was used as a base to that task.

+Periodic tasks scheduling was made using `pox.lib.recoco.Timer` object, as it recommended by the authors of POX.

+**send_stats_request** procedure every 5 seconds sends port stats request to all switches. **_handle_PortStatsReceived** saves parsed response.
+**log_stats** every minute aggregates statistics prints it.
+However all of this covered in the code.

 #### 3. Filtering
 In order to check whether two MAC-addresses belongs to the same tenant, TenantMatched object is instantiates and passes to Controller.